 Now the plant is growing and sending out branches and leaves to soak up the sunlight of the Lord.
 Following and learning how to hold itself up and develop its structure in the righteousness of God.

-Once it has grown the winds and storms come.
-Bringing tests, trials, and tribulations to blow and press down on the poor the new Christian.
+Once it has grown the scorching sun, winds, and storms come.
+Bringing tests, trials, and tribulations to blow and press down on the poor new Christian.
 But this strengthens its roots in the Lord and because of this, it grows ever stronger.
-It does not break under the strain.
+Those who are firmly grounded in the Lord will not break under the strain.

 And I will put this third into the fire, and refine them as one refines silver, and test them as gold is tested.
 They will call upon my name, and I will answer them.
 I will say, ‘They are my people; and they will say, ‘The LORD is my God.
 Zechariah 13:9

 Finally, after all this, they are ready to produce fruit.
 The evidence of a true believer in Jesus Christ.
-They will have produced seeds in themself and they will scatter them out to bring many more to the Lord.
-They will have that deep desire to bring others to the cross of Jesus Christ that they too, can be saved.
+They will produce the fruit of the Spirit, which is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
+Then through those fruits, they will produce seeds in themself and they will scatter them out to bring many more to the Lord.
+They will have that deep desire to bring others to the cross of Jesus Christ so that they too, can be saved.

 You see that it takes a long time from choosing to sow the seed of the Gospel until there is proof of the harvest.
 Don’t look at your work for the Lord and think it is not producing a harvest.
 But remember God’s promise, “you will reap what you sow.”

 Just like a stake of wheat starts with a single seed but produces many more.
-You can produce thirty, sixty, or a hundredfold.
-The seeds that you sow can multiply into a future harvest.
+You can produce thirty, sixty, or a hundredfold just as the Lord has said.
+The seeds that you sow can multiply into a future harvest that will be far beyond what you could have imagined.
 The more you sow the seed of the Gospel the more you will reap back when it is time for harvest.